Wouldn’t it be great if after publishing new content on your WordPress website or blog, the following happened … all from your web address:

 Permalinks – Optional Settings

-This changes the ‘base’ tag or category URLs using the following structure:
+You can change the ‘base’ tag or category of your URLs using the following syntax:

 Remember to save any changes when you have finished …